lexmag/elixir-style-guide/README.md

   ```

 * <a name="with-indentation"></a>
-  Use the indentations shown below for the `with` special form:
+  Use the indentation shown below for the `with` special form:
   <sup>[[link](#with-indentation)]</sup>

   ```elixir